arvidn/libtorrent/branches/RC_0_16/docs/dht_store.rst

 The ``v`` field is the *value* to be stored.
 It is allowed to be any bencoded type (list, dict, string or integer).
 When it's being hashed (for verifying its signature or to calculate its key), its flattened, bencoded, form is used.
+It is important to use the exact bencoded representation as it appeared in the message. decoding and then re-encoding bencoded structures is not necessarily an identity operation.

 Storing nodes SHOULD reject ``put`` requests where the bencoded form of ``v`` is longer than 767 bytes.